cortoproject/script-spec/README.md

     construct(): int16
 }
 ```
+Notice that `implements` is a member of a collection type, which means that we
+can implement more than one interface.

 When we write out this example in full it becomes apparent that methods, while
 seemingly different, actually follow the same syntax as other objects (only
 repeating the class for brevity):